After blowing 4 late leads, Yanks finally hold off KC in 11

 The Yankees got single runs in the seventh, eighth and ninth, but the Royals kept answering.
 Ryan O’Hearn’s sacrifice fly in the seventh, Andrew Benintendi’s single in the eighth and Nicky Lopez’s single in the ninth each tied the score.

-New York got two in the 10th on a sacrifice fly by Kyle Higashioka and a single by Gardner.
+New York pushed across two in the 10th on a sacrifice fly by Kyle Higashioka and a single by Gardner.
 Kansas City evened it once again on a sac fly by Jarrod Dyson and a single by Hanser Alberto.

 Clay Holmes (4-2) got the win.
 Greg Holland (2-5) took the loss.